 - 1 teaspoon sugar

 - Spray the bottom of a dutch oven with olive oil.
-Add te diced onions with a pinch of kosher salt and sauté for 5 minutes or until soft.
+Add the diced onions with a small pinch of kosher salt and sauté for 5 minutes or until soft.

 - Measure and add in the chili powder, cumin, celery salt and cayenne.
 Stir to combine.